tholonia/iching_cli/book/v2/markdown/hexagram_37.md

 ##### *The Genesis of the Medici Legacy*

 #### In the vibrant tapestry of 15th century Florence, the Medici family emerged as the quintessential embodiment of familial unity and influence.
 Led by Cosimo de' Medici, they orchestrated an era of prosperity through a meticulously woven network of alliances with other significant families.
-Each family played a vital role—while the Medici handled banking and politics, the Strozzi excelled in trade, and the Albizzi provided military strength.
+Each family played a vital role, while the Medici handled banking and politics, the Strozzi excelled in trade, and the Albizzi provided military strength.
 The Pazzi and Acciaiuoli families further enriched this fabric with diplomatic prowess.
 This intricate interplay of family roles not only solidified Florence's economic powerhouse but also fostered a renaissance of culture, birthing masterpieces from Botticelli, Michelangelo, and Leonardo da Vinci.
 The Medici's story is a testament to the power of well-defined roles in navigating the complexities of society, driving both stability and preeminence through interdependence and shared vision.
 Their legacy endures as a beacon of strategic synergy and enduring family cohesion.

 <div style="font-size: 8pt;font-style:italic">Source: "The Rise and Decline of the Medici Bank: 1397-1494" by Raymond de Roover (1963)</div>